OrdinaryDev83/slurm-displayer/README.md

 ## Job View

 Dynamic Slurm bash displayer tailored to Siemens' Sherlock.
+Displays the last line of the slurm output file.
 Features a lightning training logs scraping in order to display training progress and results.

 ### Usage